 This SUP fly fishing video is shot in Siesta Keys, Florida, shows quality sized trout being caught by the angler.

 Hope this provides enough inspiration for you to get out there and give iSUP fly fishing a try!
-We have a range of iSUPs perfect for your next paddle adventure.
+We've reviewed many inflatable paddle boards perfect for your next paddle adventure.